learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 ## Summary

 Great job!
 You've just written a simulation to demonstrate the effects of herd immunity in action.

-In this lab, you demonstrated mastery of:

-* Understanding the OO lifecycle , and the relationship between attributes and methods
-* Creating Object-Oriented data models that describe the real world with classes
+Specifically, in this lab, you demonstrated mastery of using inheritance to write nonredundant code, creating methods that calculate statistics of the attributes of an object, and creating Object-Oriented data models that describe the real world with multiple classes and subclasses and interaction between classes!